dvdkouril/cellVIEW/README.md

 How to:

-The HIV + Blood plasma dataset has alredy been baked and can be loaded by simply loading the scene located in the scenes folder.
+The HIV + Blood plasma dataset has already been baked and can be loaded by simply loading the scene located in the scenes folder.
 It is also possible to bake a scene based on cellPACK results files, however, a powerful GPU is prefered for this option.

 Prerequisite to build a scene: